LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 > probably 150 amps a leg, don't worry.'
 It's very common for PMs to use head math in the shop and then double the distros
 > onsite not to worry about it.

 This cuts to the heart of it.
 The industry has normalized a particular way of managing risk: oversize your distro capacity, do rough calculations, and trust experienced technicians to figure it out on-site.
-It *usually* works, and when it does work, there's no visible value from the monitoring that could have told you everything was fine.
+It *usually* works, and when it does, there's no visible ROI from monitoring that confirmed everything was fine.

 The cost barriers are real too.
 A StageSmarts C24 system or Fluke power monitor represents a significant investment, especially for small to medium production companies.
 And unlike speakers or lighting fixtures that you can rent out per show, power monitoring equipment is harder to justify as a rental item—clients don't typically request it because they're not aware they need it.